flauwekeul/honeycomb/README.md

 ### Features

-1. While dogfooding I learned that it makes way more sense to have instance methods for functionality that's currently defined as static methods.
-Most of `Hex`'s statics should be instance methods 🙄
-2. Expose `Hex` on `Honeycomb`, adding the possibility to create (individual) hexes and use `Hex`'s static methods without having to create a grid first?
 3. Add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.
 This is an [actual request](https://github.com/flauwekeul/honeycomb/issues/1) as well.
 4. Make it possible to filter overlapping hexes when multiple shapes are rendered.
 5. Use JSFiddle for better examples.
 6. Explain (hex) directions.
 7. Shiny github.io pages 😎
-8. View should be hex-orientation-agnostic (always pointy) and just use `transform` to toggle orientations.
-9. Maybe add instance methods for `Grid` and `Views.DOM` to get/set options.
-Then it's optional to pass the options to the `Grid` and `Views.DOM` factories and makes it possible to get/set those options later.
-10. Add helper to easily fall back to a hex's prototype?

 ### Refactorings